bazx/angular/README.md

+# angular crash todo course
-# angular This project is for angular Crash course, which build an app with adding, deleting, and updating todo list.
+This project is for angular Crash course, which build an app with adding, deleting, and updating todo list.

+I love :tea: and :pizza:.